Cupressaceae (formerly Taxodiaceae)

 Though people are inordinately fond of coast redwoods, and they originally extended into the Berkeley/Oakland Hills due to fog coming through the Golden Gate, they are a problematic street tree as they grow to enormous size and drop copious litter.
 This one is in North Berkeley.

-Shown below are second growth coast redwoods in Reinhardt Redwood Regional Park near Berkeley.
+Second growth coast redwoods in Reinhardt Redwood Regional Park near Berkeley.